Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Installation

 Download the .jar in the latest release, then add it to SlayTheSpire/mods folder (if you already installed the requirements.
-If not, do both things first).
+If not, do it first).

 # Credits/Acknowledgments